Solar Activity and Perturbations in Economy and Society

 Revolution in Ukraine

-Fact: Refugee inflows in the EU countries followed solar cycle pattern in 1985-2017.
+Refugee inflows in the EU countries followed solar cycle pattern in 1985-2024.

 Are these facts an interesting coincidence or part of a broad pattern?